Handwriting Expert Witness Concludes Will Forgery

 Table of Contents

 It’s not unheard of for an individual to forge someone’s will with the aim of securing an inheritance.
-In a recent case, the combination of contradictory evidence from a key individual involved in the forgery, and expert witness testimony, led to the rightful beneficiary succeeding in her claim.
+In a recent case, the combination of contradictory evidence from a key individual involved in the forgery, and expert witness testimony, led to the rightful beneficiary succeeding in her claim in contesting a forged will.

 The contentious probate solicitors at Osbornes Law have a successful track record in representing clients with speed and sensitivity at a time when they may still be grieving.